W a n L e e P u b l i s h i n g

 Learn about backyard birds with this fun mystery series.

-A book of actual photographs to enhance the reality of the story.
+Books of actual photographs to enhance the reality of the story.

 Three additional books in the series are now in the planning stage.